-Circular water use is one of the answers to today's drought problems and the future.
-The brand new water reuse installation at Alpro in Wevelgem fits perfectly in the vision of a sustainable and climate -robust water supply.
-Alpro is investing 3 million euros and can thus count on a year of capacity of no less than 720,000 m³ of liters of water.
+Circular water use is one of the answers to the drought problems of today and tomorrow.
+The brand-new water reuse installation at Alpro in Wevelgem fits perfectly into the vision of a sustainable and climate-resilient water supply.
+Alpro is investing 3 million euros and can thus count on an annual capacity of no less than 720,000 m³ litres of water.

 Water is an essential part of production with a vegetable brand such as Alpro.
 The majority of the water impact is in growing the ingredients, but large quantities of water are also used for cleaning the factories within the framework of guaranteeing food safety.
 Alpro therefore regards recovering and saving water where possible as an important part of its sustainability strategy.
 In all factories, waste water is purified and in the last 10 years the water consumption has been reduced per product by no less than 20%.
 Flanders often has water scarcity during the summer months.
 Scientists expect that dry periods and other extreme weather conditions will occur more often in our neighborhood in the coming decades.
 Alpro was looking for ways to optimize the water flows on the site in Wevelgem.
 This resulted in a collaboration with the water group for the new water reuse installation, good for an investment of 3 million euros.